Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 Lavender is a versatile plant to make many crafts from.
 Lavender Sachets

-When harvesting lavender to make your sachets do so on a dry day and in the morning when the flowers on the lavender plant are not quite open.
+Harvesting lavender to make your sachets should be done on a dry day and in the morning when the flowers on the lavender plant are not quite open.
 Cut the bloom stock 3 - 4 inches below the flower head.

 To dry the lavender, make small bunches of 8 - 12 stocks fastening them together with an elastic band.
 Hang upside down in a dry place out of direct sunlight.
 The drying process will take 2 - 3 weeks.
 Once dry; remove flowers by stripping the stems through your fingers.
-Store in a glass container with a lid in a cool dark place until ready for use.
+Using a glass container with a good lid, store in a cool, dark, location until ready for use.

 Lavender Pouch